-Yes, nonprofits can use gift lists instead of traditional donation forms, and in many cases, they perform significantly better.
+Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

-But the real opportunity isn’t choosing one over the other; it’s understanding when to use each, and how gift lists are changing donor behavior in 2026.
+But the real opportunity isn’t choosing one over the other; it’s understanding when to use each, and how giving lists are changing donor behavior in 2026.

 Quick Answer

-• Yes, nonprofits can use gift lists instead of donation forms
+• Yes, nonprofits can use giving lists instead of donation forms

 • ⚠️ But replacing donation forms entirely isn’t always ideal

-• 🚀 The most effective strategy is combining gift lists + cash donation options
+• 🚀 The most effective strategy is combining giving lists + cash donation options

 What’s the Difference?